 Do Persian cats smell?
 Most cats are efficient groomers and don’t smell, however, longhaired cats do require more work than short-haired cats, especially older cats who may have difficulty grooming their rear end.

 Any cat can develop bad breath if good oral hygiene isn’t maintained.
 A veterinarian should always assess a cat with bad breath to evaluate for gum disease or other oral diseases.

 How much does a Persian cat cost?
 The average cost can range from $1,000 to $1,400.
 Factors that affect the price include the age of the cat, kittens are more expensive than adult cats if the Persian is a pet or show quality and if you plan to breed from the cat.
 Registered breeders will only sell a breeding cat to another registered breeder to prevent backyard breeding.

 How did Persian cats get flat faces?

-“The Peke-faced cat should confom in colour, markings and general type, to the standards as set forth for the red and red tabby long-haired cat.
+“The Peke-faced cat should conform in colour, markings and general type, to the standards as set forth for the red and red tabby long-haired cat.
 The head should resemble as much as possible that of the Pekinese dog from which it gets its name.
-The nose should be very short and depressed, or indented between the eyes.
+The nose should be very short and depressed or indented between the eyes.
 There should be a decidedly wrinkled muzzle.”

-The snub-nose became a desired trait way before the Peke-faced Persians made their appearance.
+The snub-nose became the desired trait way before the Peke-faced Persians made their appearance.
 In the book Fifty Years of Pedigree Cats by May Eustace and Elizabeth Towe dated 1967, they write: